TOD-theses/paper-T-RACE/main.typ

   We say, that $(T_A, T_B)$ is approximately TOD if and only if $Delta_T_B changesDiffer Delta_(T_B prime)$.
 ]

+Theoretically, the assumption that an attack must influence the transaction it front-runs does not hold, as one can imagine an attack where the inserted transaction does not modify the transaction $T$.
+For example, if $T$ leaks a password that can be used to withdraw Ether but at the same time $T$ locks the contract that contains this Ether.
+An attacker could use the password to withdraw the Ether without necessarily influencing the execution of $T$ and would need front-run $T$ because of the contract locking.
+However, we are not aware of literature that showcases such attacks.

 == Definition strengths <sec:definition-strengths>